-For mesothelioma, complete remission is extremely rare, but partial remission is possible.
-When the cancer progresses again after partial remission, it is not technically called recurrence, but it is a worsening of the disease.
-No matter what it is called, it is just as devastating.
+For mesothelioma, complete remission is extremely rare.
+However, partial remission is possible for some.
+When the cancer progresses after partial remission, it is not technically a recurrence.
+Instead, doctors call this a progression, or a worsening of the disease.
+No matter the label, it is still devastating.
 Most patients in partial remission can expect their cancer to begin spreading again some time in the future.

-Remission is the Holy Grail all cancer patients and doctors strive for.
+Remission is the Holy Grail doctors and patients are searching for.
 If you are living with mesothelioma, it is important to understand remission and its limits.
-Many factors — different for each patient — affect the odds of remission and recurrence or progression.
+Many factors affect a patient’s odds of remission, recurrence, or progression.

 Get Your FREE Resources Sent Overnight